Ringball

-Ringball (formerly (1907-2007) "Korfball") is a traditional South African sport that stems from basketball and has been played since 1907.
+Ringball is a traditional South African sport that stems from basketball and has been played since 1907.
 The sport is now promoted in South Africa, Namibia, Botswana, Lesotho, India, and Mauritius to establish ringball as an international sport.
 The sport is played by both men and women teams.

 International Ringball Federation (IRF)

 In 2007 (100th year of create of south african korfball) the name was changed to ringball and in 2010 the International Ringball Federation was formed.

 Gameplay

 Ringball is a fair-contact sport played by both men and women teams in separate games.
 It is similar to the game of netball, korfball and can be played on an all-weather, grass, or in-door court.
 The court is divided into three sections.
 A team consists of three goal scorers, three centre players, and three defending players.
 The objective of the game is to throw the ball from one player to another and finally through the ring or hoop of the goalpost.
 A goalpost is placed at both ends of the court.

 Starting positions of players on a Ringball court.
 The red player in the semicircle holds the ball.

 The South African game of ringball is played by two opposing teams consisting of nine players on a side.
 Three players of each team play in each of the three sections of the court (three goal shooters, three centre players and three defenders).
 These players may at no time during play, touch ground in any adjacent section, step on or receive the ball over the lines separating the sections.

 The ball is passed through the air from player to player and is caught with the hands, such that the ball does not touch any other part of the body.
 In passing the ball, a player may not move forward or backward, feint a pass, or be in possession of the ball for longer than two seconds during the attempt to pass the ball.

 To score, the ball must fall through the ring from above.
 A goal shooter may attempt to score a goal from any position in the goal section and outside the semicircle.
 Both hands (from below upwards) must be used when shooting a goal and must be attempted within five seconds from the time the ball is received.
 When a penalty goal has been awarded, any of the three opposing goal shooters can attempt a goal from any position outside the goal circle.
 A penalty goal must be attempted within three seconds.
 A goal shooter can also attempt a penalty from behind the penalty line within three seconds.